 Aaaaaaaaall your efforts aimed at what you can't control (including worrying, agonizing, talking about how we're all screwed, etc) can only exhaust and overwhelm you, and will not likely lead you to right action or a good life.
 They won't set you up to offer your best support to those in need, either.
 There's a reason the famous Serenity Prayer is all about locating what you have the power to change and letting go of what you do not.

 6. Use this time to keep learning more deeply and consistently that you get to control your own sleep.
+(In the beginning of healing ruptured sleep, this means surrendering to lying awake and using that time well, for deep rest and lying-awake meditation, so that in not grasping at elusive sleep, you can gently call it back.)
 There's no use lying awake nights because you don't like what's going on.
 It's so much kinder to get rest.
 Again, don't give a political regime you disapprove of the power to keep you from your well-being.
-Hey, I'm testing some materials for a sleep program.
-Here's a link to go download a pdf to help you with lying awake in the kindest, most restful way possible.
-(If you like these materials, do pass on the link to the contact form to those who may benefit, but please don't give the actual materials to anyone.
-If you have feedback for me, I'd love it.
-Write me at firstname.lastname@example.org.)

 Love & blessings, Jaya